lavalo98/lavalo98/README.md

 ---

-I am a college graduate with Bachelor's Degree in Computer Science from the University of Alaska Fairbanks!
+I am a college graduate with a Bachelor's Degree in Computer Science from the University of Alaska Fairbanks!

 I am currently full time developer.
 I love exploring web, game, and app development.